 Can you share any interesting or funny stories while pursuing your research?

-During an overnight research study, a few primates were anaesthetised on surgical beds, not cages, for data collection.
+During an overnight research study, a few primates were anaesthetised on surgical beds rather than in cages for data collection.
 I slept in the same room to monitor anaesthesia.
-Unfortunately, I fell into a deep sleep and missed the alarm to do so.
+Unfortunately, I fell into a deep sleep and missed the alarm.
 Waking groggily, I found a primate sitting up, eyeing me drowsily.
 My heart raced, imagining a fully awake primate in the room.
 Lesson learned: Set multiple alarms, especially with curious companions!

 What advice would you give young people interested in pursuing a career in STEM?